archived-codacy/codacy-eslint-legacy/src/main/resources/docs/description/no-irregular-whitespace.md

 Invalid or irregular whitespace causes issues with ECMAScript 5 parsers and also makes code harder to debug in a similar nature to mixed tabs and spaces.
 Various whitespace characters can be inputted by programmers by mistake for example from copying or keyboard shortcuts.
 Pressing Alt + Space on OS X adds in a non breaking space character for example.
 Known issues these spaces cause:

-* Zero Width Space
-  * Is NOT considered a separator for tokens and is often parsed as an Unexpected token ILLEGAL Is NOT shown in modern browsers making code repository software expected to resolve the visualisation
-* Line Separator
-  * Is NOT a valid character within JSON which would cause parse errors

 With this rule enabled the following characters will cause warnings outside of strings: